Who are we?

 Board of Directors

-Eugénie Brouillet is Vice-Rector, Research, Creation and Innovation at Université Laval.
-She is also a lawyer and a professor at the Faculty of Law, which she led as Dean from 2012 to 2017, after serving as Vice-Dean, Undergraduate Studies (2010-2012).
+Eugénie Brouillet is Vice-Rector of Research, Creation and Innovation at Université Laval.
+She is also a lawyer and full professor at the Faculty of Law, which she led as Dean from 2012 to 2017, after having served as Vice-Dean of Undergraduate Studies (2010-2012).

 Her areas of research are constitutional law, particularly Canadian and comparative federalism in a multinational context and the protection of human rights and freedoms.
 She sits on numerous boards of directors, including the Centre hospitalier universitaire de Québec - Université Laval, Centraide Québec Chaudière-Appalaches and MILA.

-Manager with 25 years of experience in strategic coaching for executives of large companies, technology SMEs and in economic development.
-Dynamic leader known for his business sense, his ability to grasp issues, his mobilization skills and his ability to develop trusting interpersonal relationships.
-Distinguished by his results orientation.
+This manager has 25 years of experience in strategic coaching for executives of large companies, technology SMEs and in economic development.
+He is a dynamic leader known for his business sense, his ability to grasp issues, his mobilization skills and his ability to develop trusting interpersonal relationships.
+He is distinguished by his results orientation.

-As co-founder and CEO of MIMs (My Intelligent Machines), Sarah Jenna leverages her expertise in cellular and microbiological genomics to provide science companies with cutting-edge integrative genomics skills to develop personalized medical care and more efficient agricultural processes.
+As co-founder and CEO of MIMs (My Intelligent Machines), Sarah Jenna leverages her expertise in cellular and microbiological genomics to provide life science companies with cutting-edge integrative genomics skills to develop personalized medical care and more efficient agricultural processes.
 Sarah received her PhD in Cell Biology and Microbiology from the University of Aix-Marseille in France in 1998.
-Since 2006, she has been the director of the Laboratoire de génomique intégrative et signalisation cellulaire at UQÀM.
+Since 2006, she is also the director of the Laboratoire de génomique intégrative et signalisation cellulaire at UQÀM.

 Vice President of Global Alliances

-I am a highly motivated, dynamic and resourceful leader with over 20 years of professional experience in business and corporate development, and now in politics and policy; with an outstanding track record of creating and closing investment projects.
-I have successfully developed and negotiated partnerships with institutions, governments and businesses in Canada, the United States and Europe.
-I have succeeded through hard work, luck, business acumen and my ability to understand people, macroeconomic and political influences, and global trade and investment flows.
+David Mac Farlane is a highly motivated, dynamic and resourceful leader with over 20 years of professional experience in business and corporate development, and now in politics and policy; with an outstanding track record of creating and closing investment deals.
+He has successfully developed and negotiated partnerships with institutions, governments and businesses in Canada, the United States and Europe.
+He has succeeded through hard work, luck, business acumen and his ability to understand people, macroeconomic and political influences, and global trade and investment flows.

 Ms. Trépanier participated in the privatization of SIM, which she chaired for 20 years, during which time she created Cognibox, of which she is still a shareholder and member of the board of directors.
 She has also received several awards and distinctions during her career, including the CEO of the Year award from Investissement Québec and the Pythagoras award, which recognizes graduates of the UQTR with an outstanding career.